jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This little story helps explain an important point.

-We don't work on the assembly line with bulky steam engines or massive presses.
-Much of industrial production is automated (or, sadly, outsourced).
-Most Westerners work in the [inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
-And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder any more.
+Most of us don't work on the assembly line, using bulky steam engines or massive presses.
+Much of industrial production is automated and quite a bit safer too.
+Most Westerners earn a living [inside hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
+Thus, many workers today don't work shoulder to shoulder in a clockwork of machines that need strict oversight.

-Yet, we still value the micro-management of the production line.
+Yet, our culture still values the micro-management of the production line.

-In fact, to earn a better living today usually means to "move up" and get a higher position inside management.
+In fact, to earn a better living today usually means to "move up" in management.
 Thus, although they're sometimes gatekeepers, most of the "eight different bosses" are ordinary people looking to better feed their families.
-And it's not like they love working with their own bureaucracy any more than people outside love dealing with them.

-Regardless, this is where antagonists come from.
+Even so, we're literally paying people to become antagonists.

-And since their skillset is to maneuver and jostle for position in the hierarchy of a large shoe company or a fridge company, their skills are not obviously transferable in the Internet Age.
+Because since a manager's skill set is to maneuver for higher "positions" in the hierarchy of a large company, their corporate management skills are not obviously transferable to the Internet Age.
 Thus, these people often try to keep the past alive as long as they can.

 Even if it drives our economy to shit, and makes our jobs suck.